 For a more entertaining, less educational version:

 Read or watch something new!
-For illustrations that break down how neurons and other brain cell types function, head to the science basics page.
+For illustrations that break down how neurons and other brain cell types function, head to the science basics page (under construction!).
 Next, start with a system or disease you’re interested in, and read any posts here on the topic or find some review articles on your own.